This section covers:

 Asymptotes of Rationals

 Because rationals typically have variables in the denominator, graphing them can be a bit tricky.
 We’ll introduce here the notion of an asymptote, or a graph that gets closer and closer to a line but never hits it.
 (It comes from a Greek word, meaning “not falling together”.)
+We will learn later that asymptotes are examples of limits; meaning that something gets closer and closer to a number, without actually touching it.

 The reason we see asymptotes in rationals is because, again, there are typically x values (domains) where the function or graph does not exist at all, since we can’t divide by “0”.
 One of the simplest rational functions, the inverse function, is , as shown on the left below.
 (We saw this in the Parent Functions and Transformations Section here).
 Notice how, as x gets larger and larger, y gets closer and closer to 0.
 This is because as x gets larger and larger, we’ll get a smaller and smaller fraction (convince yourself by putting in your calculator), but x can never be 0, since we can’t have a 0 in the denominator.